ilivy/microinsta/README.md

 - run `docker-compose run -d --rm -p 5438:5432 postgres`
 - create a database for the project (**Postgres** instance will be available at port `5438`)

+##### Face service
+In `face` directory:
+- create a Python virtual environment by running `python3 -m venv venv`
+- activate the virtual environment by running `source venv/bin/activate`
+- run `pip install -r requirements.txt` to install dependencies
+- run `uvicorn app.main:app --reload --port 8081` to start a server
+- open [http://localhost:8081/docs](http://localhost:8081/docs) to view **the API** in your browser

 ##### API service
-In the `api` directory:
+In `api` directory:
 - create a Python virtual environment by running `python3 -m venv venv`
 - activate the virtual environment by running `source venv/bin/activate`
 - run `pip install -r requirements.txt` to install dependencies
 - check the default configuration in `core/config.py`
 - run `alembic upgrade head` to apply migrations to the database
-- run `uvicorn main:app --reload` to start a server
+- run `uvicorn app.main:app --reload` to start a server
 - open [http://localhost:8000/docs](http://localhost:8000/docs) to view **the API** in your browser

 ##### Frontend service
-In the `frontend` directory:
+In `frontend` directory:
 - run `npm install`
 - run `npm start`
+Or using Docker service:
+- run `docker-compose run -d --rm -p 3000:3000 --no-deps frontend`
 - open [http://localhost:3000](http://localhost:3000) to view **the frontent** in your browser